zevilz/zImageOptimizer/README.md

 ## Automatical installing dependences
 Notice: curent user must be root or user with sudo access.

 Start script in the optimization mode (-p|--path) or checking tools mode (-c|--check-only, recommended) if you want to install dependences automatically.
-It check installed tools and print choise option dialog if one or more tools not found.
+It check installed tools and printing choise option dialog if one or more tools not found.
 Select option **Install dependences and exit** by typing appropriate number and press enter.
 Script install dependences based on your platform, distribution and package manager.
 After that restart script to recheck installed tools.

 Supported only deb-based linux distributions for now:
 - Debian 8+ and forks